Drive to web campaigns: how gamification boosts traffic and conversion

 Boost your wait marketing strategy with gamification

-If the traditional waiting experience is considered to be unpleasant by individuals, it is because it is often considered to be boring or a waste of time.
+If the traditional waiting experience is generally considered to be unpleasant by individuals, it is because it is most often considered to be boring or a waste of time.
 The challenge for companies wishing to take advantage of this moment to engage consumers is mainly about entertaining them.

 This is where gamification comes in.
 This marketing strategy involves offering users playful experiences, incorporating mechanisms traditionally used in the world of games.